-- > Stricter legal requirements related to the use of fluorinated gases $[SF_6]$ . - Claims due to limitations on renewable energy production and incidents that may affect the security of supply in the Canary Islands. - Difficulties in bringing into service the necessary infrastructure for the energy transition (this risk is identified and analysed specifically for international interconnections).
+- Stricter legal requirements related to the use of fluorinated gases (SF6). - Claims due to limitations on renewable energy production and incidents that may affect the security of supply in the Canary Islands. - Difficulties in bringing into service the necessary infrastructure for the energy transition (this risk is identified and analysed specifically for international interconnections).

 The latter has been identified as the most significant climate change transition risk for the Group.
 In order to meet the objectives of the energy transition, the transmission network must be developed, mainly in respect of the evacuation and integration of renewable power generation.
+However, due to social aversion to this type of infrastructure and the long waits to obtain the necessary authorisations for its development, there could be difficulties in bringing the required facilities into service.